gfalco-work/phoenix-product/README.md

 - [delete-product.mjs](src%2Fdelete-product.mjs) - Lambda function for deleting a product by id
 - [get-product.mjs](src%2Fget-product.mjs) - Lambda function for getting a product by id
 - [get-products.mjs](src%2Fget-products.mjs) - Lambda function for getting all products
-- package.json - To define the dependencies for the No
+- package.json - To define the dependencies
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.